 Fremantle Visitor Centre in Walyalup Civic Centre is a natural point zero to begin exploring the city.

-Explore FOMO, pull up a stool for a counter meal and a cold beer at the ‘Fed’, a traditional Aussie pub, browse independent retail stores found in the beautifully restored Manning Buildings that extend over a city block along William Street through to Market and High Streets.
+At FOMO sample street eats from all corners of the globe and experience Funlab’s one stop shop of fun including with Strike Ten Pin Bowling, Holey Moley Mini Golf, B Lucky & Sons Cocktail Arcade.
+Pull up a stool for a counter meal and a cold beer at the ‘Fed’, a traditional Aussie pub or browse independent retail stores found in the beautifully restored Manning Buildings that extend over a city block along William Street through to Market and High Streets.

 There are no modern skyscrapers in sight in Fremantle’s town square, it’s a place of a human scale where friends gather, city workers emerge and children play.